 For more information, be sure to check the recipe details in the attached 24Bite® post.

-- 12 ounces Tortellini, cooked according to package instructions
+- 12 ounces Tortellini, or penne pasta or rigatoni, cooked according to package instructions

 - 3 Chicken Breasts, boneless, skinless, cut into bite-sized pieces